-These answers to Ask Pastor John should be longer than 30 seconds.
-So I am going to fudge on the question and instead of answering what one question would you ask Edwards, I am going to answer what one kind of question would you ask Edwards and then give a bunch of examples and fill up the time we are supposed to take.
+These answers to Ask Pastor John should be longer than thirty seconds, so I am going to fudge on the question, and instead of answering, What one question would you ask Edwards?
+I am going to answer, What one kind of question would you ask Edwards? and then give a bunch of examples and fill up the time we are supposed to take.

-Mr. Edwards, you had 11 children.
+Mr. Edwards, you had eleven children.
 Was that intentional?
-Did you want 11 children?
+Did you want eleven children?
 Could you have had more?

-Mr. Edwards, it is simply astonishing and wonderful that all your children walked with the Lord as far as I know till the day they died.
-Can you give me any insight into what your relationship with them was like, since you have the reputation of working in your study 13 hours a day?
+Mr. Edwards, it is simply astonishing and wonderful that all your children walked with the Lord, as far as I know, till the day they died.
+Can you give me any insight into what your relationship with them was like, since you have the reputation of working in your study thirteen hours a day?
 Can you help me understand a little bit of how you discipled your children?

 Mr. Edwards, can you describe any of your own battles with temptation to sin?
 I am thinking about sexual lust and anger and pride.
 What were your battles like?
 How did you mortify these sins?

-Mr. Edwards, would you tell me about your devotional Bible reading or did you even distinguish between reading your Bible for personal enjoyment of God and reading it for study of doctrine or Scripture in general?
+Mr. Edwards, would you tell me about your devotional Bible reading?
+Or did you even distinguish between reading your Bible for personal enjoyment of God, and reading it for study of doctrine or Scripture in general?
 How did you mingle prayer with Bible reading?
 Were they separate?
 Did you pause?
 Did you have lists in your prayer?
-Did you have a pattern of prayer, a time of prayer?
+Did you have a pattern of prayer, a time for prayer?
 How did it look?

-Mr. Edwards, you are known for being in touch with cultural currents of the day like philosophy.
-How did you include reading of John Locke or other philosophers in your pastoral work, in your study?
+Mr. Edwards, you are known for being in touch with cultural currents of the day, like philosophy.
+How did you include the reading of John Locke or other philosophers in your pastoral work and your study?
 Was there a plan for that, or when a book was published did you just happen to kick back and read it?
-Or how did you mingle cultural reading with theological study?
+How did you mingle cultural reading with theological study?

-Mr. Edwards, would you be surprised that thousands of people, scholars, pastors, laypeople in the 21st century are studying your works, 250 years later?
+Mr. Edwards, would you be surprised that thousands of people — scholars, pastors, laypeople — in the twenty-first century are studying your works, two hundred and fifty years later?

 Thank you, Mr. Edwards, for all that you have given us.